ant-ford/hkha-sync/README.md

 **Fixture IDs not matching between MenFixture.asp and MCList.asp**

-This is expected: MenFixture.asp may return rows without `Row{ID}` attributes for fixtures not yet assigned IDs.
-MCList.asp will provide the IDs when it runs.
-The composite-key lookup in `sync_fixtures.py` logs these resolutions at DEBUG level.
+This is expected: MenFixture.asp rows never carry a Fixture Id.
+They are keyed on `Match Key` (date + home + away).
+MCList.asp supplies the Fixture Id when it runs, and `_match_has_fixture_id()` in `src/airtable/matches.py` ensures MenFixture.asp can no longer overwrite that record once promoted.

 ---